jina-ai/jina/docs/index.md

 ```
 ````

-Now that you’re set up, let’s create a project, and start a project to serve:
+Now that you’re set up, let’s create a project:

 ````{tab} In host
 ```shell